Bridging visa – the purpose of bridging visa is to provide lawful status for you to remain in Australia if you:

 - must leave Australia during the processing of your substantive visa / judicial review application (BVB); or

-- are suspected victim of human trafficking (BVF); or
+- are suspected victim of human trafficking or slavery (BVF); or

 - are in immigration detention and awaiting deportation (BVR); or